IlanReinstein/titanic_mlops/README.md

 As a user requires predictions from our model the endpoint returns A JSON with the predicted values for the given entries.
 These, along with the processed features are then stored in the Feature Store and Prediction Tables as part of the data warehouse.

+The API was tested locally using Postman and the JSON files in the local directory.
+Further test automation for this part should be included.

 ## Challenges